Also available in PDF.

-We thank Dr. Adam Bourassa of University of Saskatchewan and Dr. Alan Robock of Rutgers Univeristy for providing 2002-2012 data, which were updates of the data used for Fig.1 in
+We thank Dr. Adam Bourassa of University of Saskatchewan and Dr. Alan Robock of Rutgers Univeristy for providing 2002-2012 data.

 A.E.
 Bourassa, A. Robock, et al. (2012) "Large Volcanic Aerosol Load Linked to Asian Monsoon Transport", Science, 337, 78-81.